Install Bitwarden on Raspberry Pi: The Ultimate Guide

 Another option could be to generate the SSL certificate yourself on the Raspberry Pi (by using openssl), associating it with your Raspberry Pi IP address or hostname, and then adding it to the trusted certificates on your computer.

-This could be easier for many projects where you only use one computer to access the web interface, but I don’t think it’s a good idea for a password manager.
-I’m guessing you’ll install Bitwarden on your computer, but also on your smartphone, tablet, and maybe other devices.
+This could be easier for many projects where you only use one device to access the web interface, but I don’t think it’s a good idea for a password manager.
+I’m guessing you’ll install Bitwarden on your PC, but also on your smartphone, tablet, and maybe other devices.

 That’s why I decided to use a domain name for this project.
 Don’t worry, there are free options, and I’ll explain how to do it.